MasoudBimar/Typescript-Step-by-Step/src/2-advanced-types/advanced-types.md

 ## The Unknown Type

-Assume we have a parameter defining a parameter with any type we basically bypass the type checking.
+When we define a parameter with the `any` type, we basically bypass type checking.

-but if we use `unknown`, we have to use type narrowing or type guards
+But if we use `unknown`, we have to use type narrowing or type guards

 ```ts
 function render(document: any) {